Niagara Falls: Which Side is Better?

 (not counting admission and parking fees), you're pretty much going to see the falls only from the top down or in profile.
 So in that sense, it could be underwhelming if you're not shelling out additional money to go on those excursions.

-Naturally, we did go on some of those paid excursion so we were able to experience the falls from their base.
 Below are some photos of what you can expect to see and experience on the American side without going a paid excursion (click here

 to see photos from the paid excursions)...